THinking & doing Low-Carbon

 Session #2 - Guest Speaker: Forest Johnson (of cyberia.club)

-If you’d like to connect with Forest and Sam prior to the sessions to receive more information, you can contact them HERE.
+**If you’d like to connect with the speakers to receive more information, contact Quentin HERE and Forest and Sam HERE.

 April 18 (April 19 for some Session #2 attendees) ==> See this page for Session Notes